-Hypothesis 2: The interrogating officer was biased because she knew one of the complainants, AA.
+The interrogating officer knew one of the complainants, AA.

 Social and political connections between AA and Krans

-On 10 March 2011, after Assange had lost the hearing in the UK, Expressen published a story in English about the personal and political connection between Irmeli Krans, the police officer who led the interrogation of complainant SW, and AA.
+On 10 March 2011, the Swedish tabloid Expressen published a story in English about connections between the police interrogator who wrote SW’s statement, Irmeli Krans, and AA.